streamlit/docs/content/library/advanced-features/button-behavior-and-examples.md

 ### Toggle button

-If you want a button to work like a toggle switch instead, set the callback function to reverse the boolean value saved in `st.session_state`.
+If you want a button to work like a toggle switch, consider using [`st.checkbox`](/library/api-reference/widgets/st.checkbox).
+Otherwise, you can use a button with a callback function to reverse a boolean value saved in `st.session_state`.

 In this example, we use `st.button` to toggle another widget on and off.
 By displaying [`st.slider`](/library/api-reference/widgets/st.slider) conditionally on a value in `st.session_state`, the user can interact with the slider without it disappearing.